Event Schedule ๐

 An unforgettable performance in the Abbey Ballroom after the Parade

-The Prince Shell 10-Piece Orchestra
+The Prince Shell Story

 Conducted by Ted Goddard